JakeOtto/python_practice/chapter3/08_chapter_3_review.md

 7. How do use `list comprehension` on a List?
 8. How do use `dictionary comprehension` on a Dictionary?

 Done before the end of the two weeks?
-If so, ask your coach for further guidance.
+If so, proceed onto the [Extension Challenges](../README.md#Extension-Challenges)!

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->